 Things that could go wrong

 - If the bars fall apart after, then you may have added too many add-ins for the sugar to bind them, or you may not have pressed the mixture down hard enough.
 It’s also possible you didn’t mix the sugar mixture into the oats well enough, or you didn’t chop the peanuts and other add-ins small enough.
 If you’re using pretzels then you might have too little sugar mixture.

-- If the bars are sticky and soft, then you did not heat the sugar mixture enough and it did not turn to toffee.
+- If the bars are sticky and soft, then you did not heat the sugar mixture long enough and it did not turn to toffee.

 - If the bars are brown from the melted chocolate, instead of having chocolate drops embedded in them, then you mixed in the chocolate too soon or for too long, and it all melted.